All Episodes

 Right.

-Is there a fast path if it's a national emergency declared by the president to get this straight to the Supreme Court?
+Is there a fast path, if it's a national emergency declared by the president, to get this straight to the Supreme Court?

-And it'd be fast track.
+And it'd be fast tracking.

-So you know, the president should invoke it and order construction as soon as possible.
+So, you know, the president should invoke it and order construction as soon as possible.

 Thank you, sir.